anandsummer28/mutead/README.md

-# Mute Ad Chrome Extension For Jio Cinema
+# Mute Ad Chrome Extension For Jio Cinema & HotStar

 MuteAd is a Chrome extension that allows users to automatically mute the volume of a tab when ad shows up during the match, and then restore the volume after the ad is over.